sayantandas9412/react-assignment-space/README.md

 ## The site is live here https://frosty-archimedes-18871c.netlify.app/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and its responsive.

 ## Available Scripts